Executive Summary

 Housing Funding Activity

-The sources of funding for OCII’s affordable housing include taxable housing bonds authorized under Redevelopment Dissolution law, “pay-go” tax increment, and developer fees such as jobs-housing linkage fees.
+The sources of funding for OCII’s affordable housing include taxable housing bonds authorized under Redevelopment Dissolution law, and developer fees such as jobs-housing linkage fees.

 Table 2: Housing Funding Activity